-A gold-standard, control-group study by researchers from New York University, Fordham University, and Columbia University tracked the development of children in nine New York City elementary schools that implemented the program compared with the children in nine control schools over three years (2003-2006).
-Children in the 4Rs schools were less aggressive, less hyperactive, and saw their social world as less hostile than their peers in non-4Rs schools.
+The 4Rs Program (Reading, Writing, Respect & Resolution).
+In a randomized control-group study, researchers from New York University, Fordham University, and Columbia University tracked the development of students in nine New York City elementary schools that implemented The 4Rs Program compared with children in nine control schools over three years.
+Students in the 4Rs schools were less aggressive, less hyperactive, and saw their social world as less hostile than their peers in non-4Rs schools.
 They were happier and more likely to resolve interpersonal problems competently.

-In their final report (2003), researchers concluded that they found “compelling evidence that [the RCCP] reduces aggression and violence in children and youth and enhances their classroom learning.
+Researchers concluded that they found “compelling evidence” that the program “reduces aggression and violence in children and youth and enhances their classroom learning.
 This independent evaluation of the program shows it is relatively low in cost and not purchased at the expense of academic achievement.”
+Find out more.